 Penetration Testing Linux distros are a group of special purpose Linux distros used for analyzing and evaluating security measures of a target.
-This kind of distributions are usually live-cd or USB drive based, but the newer ones have the ability to be installed as a standalone Linux distribution on your computer.
-The main users of pen-test distribution are network and computer security enthusiasts, security students and audit firms who does security audits with the customer’s permission on their network.
+These kinds of distributions are usually live-cd or USB drive-based, but the newer ones have the ability to be installed as a standalone Linux distribution on your computer.
+The main users of pen-test distribution are network and computer security enthusiasts, security students, and audit firms who do security audits with the customer’s permission on their network.

 Pen-testing distros have come a long way since I first used them about 10 years ago.
 They used to be unstable and almost always live-cd only.
 It wasn’t easy to have the packages updated with the latest binaries.
 We don’t have those problems anymore as nowadays it’s much easier to create a custom distro with custom repositories.
 Let’s look at some of the more widely used pen-test distros out there: